Yorktown Management & Research Co Inc Purchases 900 Shares of TriNet Group, Inc. (NYSE:TNET)

-Several equities analysts recently commented on TNET shares.
-Zacks Investment Research upgraded TriNet Group from a “hold” rating to a “strong-buy” rating and set a $94.00 target price for the company in a research report on Saturday, July 31st.
-Credit Suisse Group boosted their target price on TriNet Group from $80.00 to $85.00 and gave the stock a “neutral” rating in a research report on Tuesday, April 27th.
-William Blair initiated coverage on TriNet Group in a research report on Tuesday, July 13th.
-They set a “buy” rating and a $71.92 target price for the company.
-Finally, JPMorgan Chase & Co. lifted their price target on TriNet Group from $89.00 to $100.00 and gave the stock a “neutral” rating in a research note on Tuesday, August 17th.

-TriNet Group (NYSE:TNET) last issued its quarterly earnings results on Sunday, July 25th.
-The business services provider reported $1.56 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.81 by $0.75.
-TriNet Group had a return on equity of 37.63% and a net margin of 5.88%.
-The firm had revenue of $302.00 million during the quarter, compared to analyst estimates of $237.24 million.
-On average, equities analysts expect that TriNet Group, Inc. will post 4.06 earnings per share for the current fiscal year.

-In other TriNet Group news, Director Martin Babinec sold 70,000 shares of the company’s stock in a transaction that occurred on Thursday, August 12th.
-The stock was sold at an average price of $90.01, for a total transaction of $6,300,700.00.
-Following the completion of the transaction, the director now owns 2,576 shares of the company’s stock, valued at approximately $231,865.76.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, Director H Raymond Bingham sold 415 shares of the company’s stock in a transaction that occurred on Wednesday, August 18th.
-The shares were sold at an average price of $89.92, for a total value of $37,316.80.
+In other TriNet Group news, CEO Burton M. Goldfield sold 2,000 shares of the firm’s stock in a transaction dated Thursday, June 24th.
+The shares were sold at an average price of $72.43, for a total value of $144,860.00.
+Following the completion of the sale, the chief executive officer now owns 223,295 shares of the company’s stock, valued at $16,173,256.85.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, Director H Raymond Bingham sold 415 shares of the firm’s stock in a transaction dated Wednesday, August 18th.
+The stock was sold at an average price of $89.92, for a total transaction of $37,316.80.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 148,684 shares of company stock valued at $12,408,685.
-39.30% of the stock is currently owned by corporate insiders.
+In the last quarter, insiders sold 148,684 shares of company stock valued at $12,408,685.
+39.30% of the stock is currently owned by company insiders.

+TNET has been the topic of a number of recent research reports.
+Zacks Investment Research raised TriNet Group from a “hold” rating to a “strong-buy” rating and set a $94.00 target price on the stock in a report on Saturday, July 31st.
+JPMorgan Chase & Co. increased their price target on TriNet Group from $89.00 to $100.00 and gave the stock a “neutral” rating in a research note on Tuesday, August 17th.
+Credit Suisse Group increased their price target on TriNet Group from $80.00 to $85.00 and gave the stock a “neutral” rating in a research note on Tuesday, April 27th.
+Finally, William Blair initiated coverage on TriNet Group in a research report on Tuesday, July 13th.
+They set a “buy” rating and a $71.92 price objective for the company.

 TriNet Group Profile